An ancient depiction from the year 525 BC of the Disabled God on his “winged chariot” which we in the modern day would term a wheelchair.

 There were those choice deities that had come into being with neither the Queen’s input nor influence.
 Said another way, the existence of various members of Mt.
-Olympus’ Pantheon of Gods were brought into this world by ways other than the King and Queen’s process of procreation.
+Olympus’ Pantheon of Gods were brought into this world by ways other than the King and Queen’s process of divine procreation.

 But the most beautiful being in Creation found favor with none of them.